networktocode/awesome-network-automation/README.md

 - [fetchconfig](https://github.com/udhos/fetchconfig) - fetchconfig is a Perl script for retrieving configuration of multiple devices.
 - [Gerty](https://github.com/ssinyagin/gerty) - Universal framework for device management automation.
 Eventually a replacement for RANCID... and much more.
 - [Jazigo](https://github.com/udhos/jazigo) - Jazigo is a tool written in Go for retrieving configuration for multiple devices, similar to rancid, fetchconfig, oxidized, Sweet.
+- [Network Configuration Backup](https://github.com/jeremyschulman/netcfgbu) - The netcfgbu tool was built specifically to backup network operating system (NOS) configurations that are monolithic in nature.
+That is to say the entire configuration can be captured using a command such as "show running-config".
+Any NOS that provides a monolithic configuration should be supported by netcfgbu.
 - [Oxidized](https://github.com/ytti/oxidized) - Oxidized is a network device configuration backup tool.
 It's a RANCID replacement!
 - [RANCID](https://www.shrubbery.net/rancid) - RANCID monitors a router's (or more generally a device's) configuration, including software and hardware (cards, serial numbers, etc) and uses CVS (Concurrent Version System), Subversion or Git to maintain history of changes.
 - [Sweet](https://github.com/AppliedTrust/sweet) - Network device configuration backups and change alerts for the 21st century - inspired by RANCID!
 - [Unimus](https://unimus.net) - Configuration backup with an easy to use Web GUI.
 From nothing to backing-up 1000 routers in 15 minutes.

 # IPAM

 - [bluecat](https://bluecatnetworks.com/adaptive-dns/bluecat-integrity/) - BlueCat provides network intelligence and insight into the relationship between devices, users and IP addresses that can be put into action to improve security and ensure reliable, always-on business connectivity.
 - [Device42](https://www.device42.com) - Automatically maintain an up-to-date inventory of your physical, virtual, and cloud servers and containers, network components, software, services, applications, and their inter-relationships and inter-dependencies.
 Integrations, REST APIs and webhooks to automate your workflows with a modern CMDB as a single source of truth.
 Comes with powerful Data Center Infrastructure Management, IP Address Management and Application Mappings.
 Mostly leverages SNMP or vendor provided APIs that are well adopted/documented.
 - [Infoblox](https://www.infoblox.com/) - Industry leader in DNS, DHCP, and IP address management, the category known as DDI.